doubleedesign/comet-components/docs-site/docs/development/tooling/php.md

 ## <Badge type="info" text="Optional" vertical="middle" />  Xdebug

 Xdebug is a PHP extension which provides debugging and profiling capabilities.
-It is required for generating code coverage reports with PHPUnit, and is useful for other debugging tasks.
+It is required for generating code coverage reports with Pest/PHPUnit, and is useful for other debugging tasks.

 :::tip
 If you are using Laravel Herd or Local by Flywheel to manage PHP, Xdebug is already installed on your system.